singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 This problem is not conceptually that tough, but it requires a lot of code to implement it fully.
 Your inter­viewer would not ask you to implement the entire code.

 A good strategy on problems like this is to separate code into other methods, like a leftShift method that popAt  can call.
-This will make your code cleaner and give you the opportunity to lay down the skel­ eton of the code before dealing with some of the details.
+This will make your code cleaner and give you the opportunity to lay down the skeleton of the code before dealing with some of the details.

 **3.4       Queue via Stacks:** Implement a MyQueue class which implements a queue using two stacks.